Liberals and Freemasonry in the nineteenth century: An overview of current knowledge

 [30]Éric Saunier, ed., Encyclopédie de la franc-maçonnerie…

-In Morocco, however, Jews were present in the English, French, and Spanish lodges.
+In Morocco, however, Liberals were present in the English, French, and Spanish lodges.
 L’Union 194, affiliated to the Grande Loge de France, was founded in Tangier, in 1867, before the creation of the Nouvelle Volubilis by Haïm Benchimol, who was also one of the local founders of the Alliance Israélite Universelle and the Alliance Française.
 [31]

 [31]Sarah Leibovici, Judios y masones en Tetuan y Tanger (segunda…